This post may contain affiliate links.

 Why are so many people intimidated by writing?
 To me, calculus is hard.
 Hanging sheetrock.
 Changing a diaper on a plane.

-Depending on the font size and column width, 400 words equates to 10-12 inches.
-In the old days, that would literally be how long a story was; you could take a ruler and measure it.
+Depending on font size and column width, 400 words equates to 10-12 inches.
+In years past, that would literally be how long a story was; you could take a ruler and measure it.
+And when a story got cut, that was literal too — it was pasted to a page and any excess would be sliced off the bottom in the composing room.
+(Yeah.
+That sucked.)

-So a reporter staring down a deadline would know exactly how to break down those 400 words: my lede (yes, “lede,” not “lead”) is a certain length, the body another, and I can fit in two to four quotes.
+A reporter staring down a deadline knows exactly how to break down those 400 words: my lead is a certain length, the body another, and I can fit two to four quotes.
 Done.

-But don’t let “meaty length” scare you.
+And don’t let “long-form” scare you.
 This isn’t like high school, when you’d be assigned a 10-page paper and find yourself propping it up with double-spaced lines and fluff.
+Taken section by section, you’ll find you have plenty of material.
+And if you don’t, you either need more research or the piece simply doesn’t warrant the space.

 - Talk to yourself